Best Cribs 2018 | Best Selling & Top Rated Baby Crib Reviews

 Are Used Baby Cribs Safe?

 A used baby cribs will save you money.
-But is it a good idea to lay your baby in a used crib?
-The short answer, no, there are too many safety risks associated with used baby cribs,and that's why you shouldn't buy the used crib for your newborn child.
+But is it a good idea to lay your baby in a older crib?
+The short answer is no, there are too many safety risks associated with second-hand cribs.
 For one, safety standards are always changing as experts uncover new risks.
+You may therefore end up with a crib that contains parts that are now know to be unsafe.
+Even worse, you might buy a crib that was once recalled for safety reasons.
+For example, you might buy a crib whose paint contains high levels of lead, a hazard for your baby.

 A used crib may also not be as sturdy as a new one.
 It can injure your baby if it falls apart, especially as the baby grows older and more active.
 If you are not confident that a crib can handle a baby jumping up and down, do not buy it.

-If at all you have to buy or borrow a used baby crib, first check the Consumer Product Safety Commission’s (CPSC) crib recall list.
-If
+If at all you have to buy or borrow a used crib, first check the Consumer Product Safety Commission’s (CPSC) crib recall list.
+If you can however, just go for a new crib.
+It will last longer and guarantees safety for your baby.

 Frequently Asked Questions About Cribs: